 Proliferative diabetic retinopathy can also lead to traction retinal detachments.
 The retinal neovascularization can grow to be large and then contract, pull, and lift the retina.
 Retinal detachment can lead to loss of vision if it involves the macula.

 People with diabetic retinopathy may have several types of tests in evaluating their condition.

 Fundus Photography: People may undergo photographs of their retinas to document the stage and findings of diabetic retinopathy.
-There are no risks associated with this simple test.
+There are no risks associated with this simple test

 Fluorescein Angiography: Fluorescein angiography may be used to determine the extent of diabetic retinopathy or to detect areas of leakage or bleeding that may lead to vision loss.
 The test is performed by injecting sodium fluorescein dye into a peripheral vein with a small needle.
 This dye then goes through the body and eyes, as well as the retina to show blood flow and various features of retinopathy such as leakage.
 It is considered a routine and safe test, but people should expect some temporary, mild yellowish tinting of skin and orange colored urine.
 Most people have no difficulty with this test, although a low percentage of people will experience some transient, mild nausea after the injection.
 Very rarely, allergic or even more severe reactions can occur.

-B Scan Ultrasonography: This test utilizes standard, non-invasive ultrasound technology and is used in the office to view the retina when the retina cannot be directly visualized by the doctor with standard examination techniques, such as in the setting of a severe vitreous hemorrhage.
+B Scan Ultrasonography: This test utilizes standard, non-invasive ultrasound technology and is used in the office to view the retina when the retina cannot be directly visualized by the doctor with standard examination techniques, such as in the setting of a severe vitreous bleeding.
 Typically the doctor will recommend the test to rule out retinal tears and any pulling on or detachment of the retina.
 Certain types of retinal detachment may need relatively urgent surgery.